 Notice of the dissolution of a limited partnership shall be filed with the Greffier (c/o Guernsey Registry) within 7 days of the date of dissolution.
 A notice must also be published in La Gazette Officielle.

 There is no set form to notify the Registry of the dissolution of a limited partnership.
-Dissolution notices can be sent to the Registry by post or email to firstname.lastname@example.org.
-The filing fee (£25) can be paid by cheque, credit/debit card or Registry credit account.
+Dissolution notices can be submitted via the Online Services Portal .
+The filing fee (£25) can be paid by credit/debit card or Registry credit account.